karuna24s/bollywood/NOTES.md

 7. Discover objects
 8. Program

-- A command line interface for checking out more information about Bollywood movies such as the cast and release dates.
+- A command line interface for checking out more information about Bollywood movies such as the cast, release dates and synopsis.

 user types bollywood